Tennant Creek: Sport and recreation

 after 20 years without a competition.

 The Tennant Creek Youth Centre will host basketball.

 NRL Northern Territory administered Central Australian Rugby Football League, with teams playing from Alice Springs and wider communities including Tennant Creek and Yuendumu.

 Crime

 Tennant Creek is known for having one of the highest crime rates in Australia, especially among its local Aboriginal population.
 Much of the crime is violent and stems from alcohol.

-Tennant Creek is consistently ranked among the most dangerous towns in Australia, and as of 2023 it is the most dangerous town in the Northern Territory.
+Tennant Creek is consistently ranked among the most dangerous towns in Australia, and as of 2023 it was the most dangerous town in the Northern Territory.

 In January 2017, the estimated homicide rate in Tennant Creek was 59.6 per 100,000 people, almost double the rate in the United States.

 Domestic violence and sexual assault

 Rising rates of sexual assaults (including on children), alcohol abuse, domestic violence and family disputes between locals have been raised by numerous media sources and identified as a region of legitimate concern in comparison to other states and isolated townships.